Saskatchewan Skilled Worker Immigration PNP (SINP)

 Certificates, Degrees, or Diplomas with copies of official transcripts.
 You should submit them to an Educational Credentials Assessment, or ECA.

-Work Experience Credentials
+Submitting Work Experience Credentials to the Saskatchewan PNP

 Letters of reference from previous employers printed on company letterhead or official workbook or government documents with: